EdenXItools/Addons/chocotime/README.md

 # Chocotime Addon

-**Chocotime** is an Ashita v3 addon that displays the Vana'diel time, date, and moon phase information on screen for Final Fantasy XI.
+**Chocotime** is an Ashita v3 addon that displays the Vana'diel moon phase information on screen for Final Fantasy XI.

 ## Features
 - Displays Vana'diel time, date, and moon phase.